 Let’s be clear: we believe in custom design because we’ve repeatedly seen the process and end result improve people’s lives.
 A pre-designed plan or kit is a bit like cultured stone–good from afar, but far from good.
 Like an off the rack suit, it won’t fit particularly well (you or the land).
 We came up with our kits as an idea to keep our people working during COVID-19 (if our building was shut down, they could load up their truck with timber and cut a kit at home).
-Sure, our timber frame kits are attractive and beautifully crafted, but think of them as a starting point for a conversation.
-We’re happy to modify the designs to fit your needs and your land.
+We’ve since discontinued our timber frame kits and are happy to discuss custom timber frame projects with you.

 Want even more ideas?
 Here you can find our concept drawings for timber frame structures including a solar panel carport, an RV garage, outdoor pavilions, a boat house, a farmers market, and more.

 Timber Frame Construction vs. Post and Beam Construction vs. Conventional Construction